Courts, Jurisdiction, and Procedure Courses

 Evidence

 This course examines the law governing proof of disputed propositions of fact in criminal and civil trials, including relevance, character evidence, the hearsay "rule" and other rules of exclusion, and examination of witnesses.
-The grade is based on class participation and a final in-class examination.
+The grade is based on a final exam.

 Previously: